-Remember the trainwreck that was the couple at the start of Cosmopolitan UK's "Polyamory Diaries" series?
+Remember the trainwreck of a couple at the start of Cosmopolitan UK's "Polyamory Diaries" series?
 As I wrote last January from Winter Poly Wonderland in West Virginia,

 "Jack" chronicles the true story of him and his wife "Lucy" opening their marriage after she demanded it.
 This is supposed to save the marriage.
 She demanded that he date also, against his wishes, because it's "enlightened."
 Ugly dynamics are moving in the background, room elephants loom unspoken, and the crazy grows.
 Those poor people!

 I expected the series to end real quick.
-Well they stuck it out, the series is now in Month 9, and they've settled into their open marriage thing well enough now that "Jack" (now using the byline Paisley Gilmore) is writing more about their common problems with the outside world than with each other:
+Well Jack and Lucy stuck it out, the series is now in Month 9, and they've settled into their open marriage thing well enough now that "Jack" (now using the byline Paisley Gilmore) is writing more about their common problems with the outside world than with each other:

 Polyamory Diaries 9: “I’m finding that sometimes poly really is best kept secret”

 Following my wife Lucy’s* brief foray into S&M with a guy called James* (now, mercifully, not on the scene), the news that she’s found someone else comes as something of a relief.